natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/J-7E.md

 The '''''{{PAGENAME}}''''' is armed with:

-* A choice between two presets:
-** 1 x 30 mm Type 30-1 cannon, belly-mounted (60 rpg)
+* 1 x 30 mm Type 30-1 cannon, belly-mounted (60 rpg)
-** 1 x 30 mm Type 30-1 cannon + 72 x countermeasures
+* 72 x countermeasures

 Because the addition of a new fuel tank to the lower left side of the aircraft and compensation for the weight of newer missiles, unlike its predecessor, the J-7E has only a single Type 30-1 cannon on the starboard side.
 It does have good ballistics and firepower (a few hits will rip apart most aircraft), but for pilots without good aiming skills the stingy 60-round ammo capacity will be very painful.
 Experienced pilots may prefer it over the 23 mm cannon used by most Soviet Fishbeds due to its accuracy and stopping power.
 In SB, the J-7E comes with a HUD and the ranging radar is linked to it, making it somewhat useful to track down enemies and gun them down with a bit more precision.
 However, pilots do need to compensate the offset of the starboard gun and aim a bit towards the left when shooting at closer ranges.